 The River Today

-There are many possible sources for bacteria, including sewer line leaks, agriculture, urban runoff, and wildlife.
+There are many possible sources for the bacteria, including sewer line leaks, agriculture, urban runoff, and wildlife.
 The regulatory levels for bacteria are based on risks to human health, but they are lower than what is often found in nature, so meeting them may not really be possible or desireable, unless we are going to get rid of all the birds and raccoons.
-For the San Antonio River, the primary source of bacteria is well known: the San Antonio Zoo.
+For the San Antonio River, the primary source of bacteria has been well known: the San Antonio Zoo.

-For many decades the Zoo has discharged up to five million gallons a day of water that first was used in exhibits or for washing enclosures.
-The very heart of the Clean Water Act is that every single discharge of water must be treated to acceptable standards and permitted before release, and no one has ever really been able to explain why the Zoo seems to be the nation's only exception.
+For many decades the Zoo discharged up to five million gallons a day of water that first was used in exhibits or for washing enclosures.
+The very heart of the Clean Water Act is that every single discharge of water must be treated to acceptable standards and permitted before release, and no one has ever really been able to explain why the Zoo seemed to be the nation's only exception.
 When the region's famous fish farmer Ronnie Pucek did something very similar - he routed water water through fish tanks and then released it to the Medina River - the state shut him down because he didn't have a wastewater discharge permit.

-A Watershed Protection Plan completed in 2006 for the San Antonio River Authority determined that treatment of the Zoo's discharge would bring most of the upper San Antonio River into compliance with state criteria, except under periods of prolonged wet weather when bacteria loads are more influenced by urban runoff (Miertschen, et al, 2006).
+In any case, a Watershed Protection Plan completed in 2006 for the San Antonio River Authority determined that treatment of the Zoo's discharge would bring most of the upper San Antonio River into compliance with state criteria, except under periods of prolonged wet weather when bacteria loads are more influenced by urban runoff (Miertschen, et al, 2006).

 Whose River is it Anyway...?